primer/css/README.md

 ## Install

+**These instructions assume you’re implementing Origin into a new or existing project and _don’t_ want to run the documentation locally**.
+If you do want to run the documentation or make updates to it, skip to [Running documentation locally](#running-documentation-locally).

-Origin can be installed using either npm or Bower, because we have projects that use both.
+Origin can be installed using either npm or Bower.

 ### Install via npm
 Requirements: [Node.js and npm](http://nodejs.org/download/).